vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Callbacks

 Callbacks allow you to inject some code at various moments in the life cycle of an object—like **save**, **after_save**, **before_validation** and so on.
 Rails for example offers a whole bunch of them and makes it pretty easy for novices to abuse this power.
 Keep in mind that callbacks that are not related to the persistance of objects are a known anti-pattern and its good advice to not cross that line.
-For example, it may seem convenient to let an instance of user send emails or process some order in a callback but these kinds of things invite bugs and create ties that are unnecessarily harder to refactor.
+For example, it may seem convenient to use a callback after instantiating something like user to send emails or process some order but these kinds of things invite bugs and create ties that are unnecessarily harder to refactor.
 Maybe that was one of the reasons why Factory Girl “only” offers you five callback options to play with:

-+ **before(:create)** executes code block before your factory instance is saved.
++ **before(:create)** executes a code block before your factory instance is saved.

-+ **after(:create)** executes code block after your factory instance is saved.
++ **after(:create)** executes a code block after your factory instance is saved.

-+ **after(:build)** executes code block after your factory object has been built in memory
++ **after(:build)** executes a code block after your factory object has been built in memory.

-+ **after(:stub)** executes code block after your factory has created a stubbed object
++ **after(:stub)** executes a code block after your factory has created a stubbed object.

 + **custom(:your_custom_callback)** executes a custom callback without the need to prepend **before** or **after**.